Dasari-Bhavani/Lawconnect_Proj/README.md

-# Hospital Management Application
+# Lawyer Management Application

-Welcome to the Hospital Management Application project!
+Welcome to the Lawyer Management Application project!

 ## Description

-This project is a web-based application developed using Spring Boot for managing hospital operations such as patient registration, doctor management, appointment scheduling, and more.
+This project is a web-based application developed using Spring Boot for managing hospital operations such as client registration, lawyer management, appointment scheduling, and more.

 ## Usage